- It's the only guitar you'll ever need

 For lower-cost guitars, Martin uses High-Pressure Laminate.
 When subjected to temperature fluctuations, HPL is less prone to fracture and bend, making it an excellent choice for musicians on the go.

 With a laminate construction, you lose some of the richness and depth that solid wood guitars provide.
-It’s critical to play a laminate acoustic guitar before buying one to ensure you are happy with the sound.
+Playing a laminate acoustic guitar before buying one is critical to ensure you are happy with the sound.

 The Martin Guitar Series at a Glance